-Broccoli plants are an easy crop to grow in Texas if you remember it likes cool temperatures and fertile soil.
+Let’s look how to grow broccoli plants in Texas!
+The most important trait about broccoli is to remember it likes cool temperatures and fertile soil.
 Many Texans remember, President George H.W.
 Bush’s disdain for broccoli, but I think he just did not realize how healthy broccoli was or else it would’ve been on his plate every single night.
 Did you know broccoli has more vitamin C than an orange?
 Plus broccoli is rich in calcium, magnesium, vitamin K, fiber and other antioxidants.
 All the more reason to grow broccoli in your Texas garden!

 Broccoli plant growing